Summer student employee applications now open

 ALLARM employs 10-14 Dickinson students part time during the school year and 2-3 students full time during the summer from all majors and provides excellent diversity of experience in verbal, written, and professional skills.

-For more information or to request an application, please contact Julie Vastine at firstname.lastname@example.org.
+For questions or more information, please contact Julie Vastine at email@example.com.

 Each student on staff holds focused positions and conducts various projects based on their interests and diversity of skills.
 In addition to their main projects, each student has the opportunity to work with professional organizations, develop relationships with the community, facilitate staff meetings and bi-monthly environmental discussions, publish a research article in the annual Stream of Consciousness, participate in environmental education events, engage the community in meetings and workshops, and more.